jxnblk/geomicons-open/README.md

 ### Custom Builds
 If there are icons in the set that you will not be using, you can build custom versions of the sprites with Gulp tasks.

-If you're unfamiliar with Gulp, get set up here: http://gulpjs.com/
+If you're unfamiliar with Gulp, get started here: http://gulpjs.com/

 To remove icons from the sprite, first remove the unwanted icons from the `/icons` folder.
 Then run `gulp sprite` to create a new `geomicons.svg` file.